 The show provides several clues hinting to the fact that Errol Childress is actually a victim of trauma-based mind control.
-First, he speaks with in distinct accents – a classic symptom of person with multiple personas.
+First, he speaks with distinct accents – a classic symptom of a person with multiple personas.
 Errol effectively alternates between a typical Louisiana drawl and a distinguished British accent.
-The contents of his house is also quite telling.
+The contents of his house are also quite telling.

 Although Delores became mentally ill and generally unresponsive (as if she was traumatized in her life), she gets very excited when Rust shows her images of devil nets – as if they were trigger images.
 She then begins reciting lines as if they were programmed into her.

 “You know Carcosa?
 Him who eats time.
 Him robes, it’s a wind of invisible voices.
 Rejoice!
 Death is not the end!”

 It is therefore quite clear that the real people behind the Spiral were never caught in the series.
 The series ended the same way real-life stories involving the occult elite often end: A mind-controlled patsy takes the fall and dies, leaving the real culprits untouched.
 While Errol did actually commit atrocious crimes, he was a product of a deeper system.